Qanop/blog/content/posts/2021-08-01---set-access-to-k8s-thru-rbac-token.md

   - "Ops / DevOps"
 description: "How to give access only to logs to dev team on running k8s env?
 I finnaly found gist snippet that works"
 socialImage: "media/server-2.jpg"
-tweetDescription: "How to give access only to logs to dev team on running k8s env?
-I finnaly found gist snippet that works!"
 ---
 Recently, I was trying to find a suitable way to share the k8s logs with the development team.
 After searching the internet, I finally found a suitable and current solution for the new kuberentes versions.
 With a little help and a mini-customization of the code, I present the result for everyone who will need help.
 Let the code be with you!